SchniedersLab/OtoProtein3/README.md

 AF3_OtoProteinV3_Molprobity_Stats.xlsx: Contains MolProbity statistics for all protein structures in the DVD before and after optimization techniques described in the study

 Gene_Percentages_Above_1kcalpermol.xlsx: Contains the information by gene for pathogenic variants with a greater than 1 kcal/mol folding free energy difference.
 Any gene without a labeled pathogenic variant is excluded.

+threshold_postprocessing.mlx: A MATLAB live script for calculating priors, posteriors, bins, graphs, and summary statistics included in the manuscript.